Criteria For Selection of the Best Bill

 c) Sunday morning participants will vote on bill they feel should be the year's Best Bill Award Winner

-d) Advisor's Meeting will make the final selection using the student vote as a major portion of the decision making process.
+d) Advisor's Meeting will make the final selection using the student vote as a major portion of the decision making the process.

 e) Best Bill Award will be announced by the Secretary of State at the Closing Ceremony.